adamveld12/gittp/README.md

 Simply run `gittp` at your command line after installing the binary into your `$PATH`.

 Available args:

-`-path`: Specify a file path where pushed repositories are stored
+`-path`: Specify a file path where pushed repositories are stored.
+This folder must exist, and gittp will throw an error if it can't be found

 `-port`: Specify the port that gittp should listen on

+`-masterOnly`: Only permits pushing to the master branch

+`-debug`: turns on debug logging (currently WIP)

 ## How to Library

-There is a high level API and a low level API.

-In the high level API the main object that you'll use is the `GitHTTPListener`.
-This type implements `http.Handler` so you can easily integrate it into an existing server.
+This lib follows http.Handler conventions.
+I purposely do not include any authentication, since there are many http basic authentication modules out there to use.

 ```go
 package main